stimutak/loopsleuth/README.md

 - **Scanning Folders:** Use the scan form's combo dropdown to quickly select from recent folders or enter a new location.
 Recent folders are remembered per user.
 All scan folders are validated for existence and readability before scanning.
 - **Error Feedback:** Any error (invalid DB name, permission denied, scan in progress, etc.) is shown as a toast notification.
 No silent failures.
 - **Duplicate Review:** If flagged, review and resolve duplicates from the grid banner or the /duplicates page.
 Merge tags/playlists, keep, delete, or ignore as needed.

+## ⚠️ Known Issue: Batch Action Bar Blank After Grid Virtualization (2025-04)

+- After migrating the grid to virtualized rendering (Clusterize.js, JS-only cards), the batch action bar (`#batch-action-bar`) is present in the DOM but remains blank.
+- Attempts to fix by calling `renderBatchActionBar()` after every grid update did **not** resolve the issue.
+- The bar is visible but not populated with controls or tag chips, regardless of selection state.
+- This is a regression from the previous Jinja2-rendered grid, where the bar worked as expected.
+- **Next steps:**
+    - Investigate the interaction between grid rendering, selection state, and batch bar logic.
+    - Ensure the batch bar's rendering logic is compatible with the new JS/virtualized grid.
+    - Review all event and state flows related to selection and batch actions.
+- Handoff to a new developer/model is recommended for further debugging and resolution.